Preszler Injury Lawyers

 3. You Are Protected Under Ontario’s Liability Laws

 Ontario’s Dog Owners’ Liability Act – R.S.O.
 1990, Chapter D.16 – outlines your rights as a victim.
 The law provides that the dog’s owner is liable for all of your damages.
-This is true whether or not the owner knew the dog was capable of such aggressive behavior.
-The owner is liable even if this was the dog’s first incident attacking or biting a person or animal.
+This is true whether or not the owner knew the dog was capable of such aggressive behaviour.
+The owner is liable even if this was the dog’s first incident of attacking or biting a person or animal.

-4. You Were Injured Through No Fault of Your Own
+4. You Were Injured Through No Fault Of Your Own

 The Dog Owners’ Liability Act does provide some exceptions to liability.
 For instance, you may not be protected if the owner can prove you contributed to the attack, such as provoking the dog or trespassing at the time of the attack.
 However, if you were behaving with reasonable caution and within the bounds of the law, you have the right to seek damages.

-Ready to initiate a claim?
-Here are Your Next Steps
+Ready To Initiate A Claim?
+Here Are Your Next Steps

 Ensure you have reported the attack to the proper authorities, including local animal control officers.
 Collect any evidence associated with your attack (medical records, photos of your injuries).
 If you suffered serious injuries, refrain from speaking to an insurance company representative about settlement until you have secured a personal injury lawyer.

 Learn more about your options for seeking compensation after a dog bite attack in Ontario.
-Contact the Preszler Injury Lawyers to schedule a free case evaluation – 1-800-JUSTICE®.
+Contact Preszler Injury Lawyers to schedule a free case evaluation – 1-800-JUSTICE®.